CMDBrew/adminterface/website/docs/intro.md

 - ✅&nbsp; Open-source License
 - ✅&nbsp; Open-source Dependencies
 - ✅&nbsp; Commercial Friendly

-ActiveAdmin Bootstrap is an open-source software which requires an yearly subscription license fee for all commercialized or production projects.
+ActiveAdminBootstrap is an open-source software which requires an yearly subscription license fee for all commercialized or production projects.
 It is free to use for personal purposes.
 You may cancel your yearly subscription at anytime.
 See [Terms of Service] for more information.

 - Personal Use: Free
 - Commercial Projects & Production Instances: [Contact us] to become an **Early Adopter**.

 ## Have a suggestion?
 [Contact us] if there's something missing from the documentation or improvements you would like to see in the future from us.
-We'll be glad to take any suggestions to make this documentation and ActiveAdmin Bootstrap better.
+We'll be glad to take any suggestions to make this documentation and ActiveAdminBootstrap better.

 [ActiveAdmin]: https://activeadmin.info/
 [Bootstrap]: https://getbootstrap.com/docs/5.0/